Cranberry Orange Pecan Scottish Shortbread

 Make Your Own Caster Sugar

-If you can’t source either of these sugars, you can make your own by grinding regular granulated sugar a little bit or processing them lightly.
-Do not go as fine as a powder, keep it as small granules.
-See my photo above of icing/powdered sugar, caster sugar & granulated sugar granule sizes for your reference.
-Please note when making your own caster sugar, that US granulated is slightly finer a granule size than our UK equivalent.
+If you can’t source either sugars, you can make by grinding granulated sugar or processing lightly.
+Don’t go as fine as a powder, keep as small granules.
+See photo of icing sugar (powdered sugar), caster sugar & granulated sugar granule sizes for reference.
+Note US granulated is slightly finer granule size than our UK one.
 Read more about Differences In UK & US Baking Ingredients

 Alternatives